armadsen/ORSSerialPort/README.md

 How to Use ORSSerialPort
 ========================

 The ORSSerialPort library consists of only two classes: `ORSSerialPort` and `ORSSerialPortManager`.
-To begin using ORSSerialPort in your project, simply drag the files in the "Source" folder into your Xcode project.
+To begin using ORSSerialPort in your project, drag the files in the "Source" folder into your Xcode project.
 ORSSerialPort.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
 Next, add `#import "ORSSerialPort.h"` and `#import "ORSSerialPortManager.h"` to the top of the source code files in which you'd like to use ORSSerialPort.

+ORSSerialPort relies on IOKit.framework, so you must add this framework to the "Link Binary With Libraries" build phase for your target.
+In your projects settings, select your application's target, then click on the "Build Phases" tab.
+Expand the "Link Binary With Libraries" section, then click the "+" button in the lower left corner to add a new Framework.
+In the list that appears, find and select IOKit.framework, then click "Add".

 ORSSerialPort can be used in applications targeting Mac OS X 10.6.8 and later.
-However, due to its use of ARC (see note below) it must be compiled on a machine running Mac OS X Lion with the LLVM 3.0 or later compiler, which is included in Xcode 4.2 and later.
+However, due to its use of ARC (see note below) and modern Objective-C syntax, it must be compiled on a machine running Mac OS X Lion with the LLVM 4.0 or later compiler, which is included in Xcode 4.4 and later.

 *Important Note:* ORSSerialPort relies on Automatic Reference Counting (ARC).
 If you'd like to use it in a non-ARC project, you'll need to open the "Compile Sources" build phase for the target(s) you're using it in, and add the -fobjc-arc flag to the "Compiler Flags" column for ORSSerialPort.m and ORSSerialPortManager.m.
 ORSSerialPort will generate a compiler error if ARC is not enabled.